Byte-Sized-9515/DeepSeek-Remote/README.md

 - Activate your conda env: `conda activate <condaEnv>`

-- Install conda dependencies: `conda install -c conda-forge fastapi uvicorn jinja2 -y`
+- Install conda dependencies: `conda install -c conda-forge cudatoolkit=12.4 fastapi uvicorn jinja2 -y`

+  - The verison of CUDA you can install is [dependent on the Nvidia GPU](https://developer.nvidia.com/cuda-gpus) you have.

 - Install python dependencies: `pip install ollama python-multipart`